 The IRS has recently issued FAQ guidance regarding the tax implications for providers who are the recipients of the Relief Payments made through the Coronavirus Aid, Relief, and Economic Security (“CARES”) Act.
 Providers who receive funds from the Provider Relief Fund must include the Relief Payment amount as gross income.
 These payments are taxable upon receipt by the provider.
 Tax-exempt healthcare providers are not subject to tax on the Relief Payments unless the payment reimburses the provider for expenses or lost revenue which is attributable to an unrelated trade or business.
-For further guidance, please contact either Matthew R. Wagner, Brian Higgins, or anybody on Frost Brown Todd’s Healthcare Innovation Team.

 On June 9, 2020, the Department of Health and Human Services (HHS) announced that there will be additional distributions of approximately $15 billion from the Provider Relief Fund to providers participating in Medicaid and the Children’s Health Insurance Program (CHIP).
 Such providers include Federally Qualified Health Centers (FQHCs).
 The deadline to apply for this Medicaid-targeted distribution is July 20, 2020, so providers are encouraged to determine their eligibility requirements and apply as soon as possible.